C.L. Applegate and Company

+History

-The plant had a mashing capacity of nearly 250 bushels a day.
+C.L.
+Applegate and Company was built sometime between 1875 and 1880 on the road currently known as Kentucky Highway 405.
+The plant, which made only bourbon whiskey under the names Rosebud and Beechwood, had a mashing capacity of nearly 250 bushels a day.
 The distillery discontinued product in the fall of 1890 due to a water shortage but had whiskey in its warehouses until 1908 or 1909.

 In 1906 Col. Applegate along with his brother, Edward, arranged new financing for the distillery with Mr. Henry Vogt of the Vogt Machine Company in Louisville, Kentucky and began operating again.
 They continued production until the early spring of 1907, at which time they closed down.

 By the fall of 1908 and 1909 bourbon whiskey still remained in the warehouses.
 Portions of the plant remained well into the mid-1900s.
 All that remains today are the distillery ponds.

 Internal Revenue Service recorded warehouse transactions for The C. L. Applegate Distillery as follows: